renexdev/programming_notes/notes_on_cuda/2_fundamental_gpu_algorithms.md

 ####**Parallel Scan**
 One way to perform scan(on an N-element array) is to run N reduce at the same time.
 For example, we run the Kth reduce from the 0th element to the (K-1)th element.
 This way:
-Step: O(log(n)), since when analyzing algorithm complexity, we assume infinite GPU resources.
+Step: log(n), since when analyzing algorithm complexity, we assume infinite GPU resources.
 Work: O(n^2).
 Since the Kth reduce requires K operations, the sum of all operations is roughly 0.5*K^2.
 This is ridiculously inefficient, so we need some other approaches.